svendcs/testraf/README.md

 Testraf
 =======
 Everybody knows that the giraffe is superior to the walrus.
-The king of the animals, the giraffe, has therefor come to your aid in testing solutions for informatics competitions.
+The king of the animals, the giraffe, has therefore come to your aid in testing solutions for informatics competitions.

 Install using `gem install testraf`